Gerdofal/foundryvtt-cyberpunkred/README.md

 - This is the master development branch.
 You should generally not use this for games as it may have significant bugs.
 For the readme of the stable branch, please see here:
   - https://github.com/Gerdofal/foundryvtt-cyberpunkred/blob/stable_release/README.md

-(If you really want to use the master version, see below.)
+(If you really want to use the master version, see below.
+This is not reccommended.)

 # Cyberpunk RED